reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 ## Packed messaging

 In typical use, the most common messages by far are `onNext`.
-The overhead per message is typically 1 byte (message code) +  1-2 bytes (subscriber id) + 2-3 bytes (message length) = 4-6 bytes total.
-When the message type is very small (e.g. an int), this overhead can be greater than the payload size.
+The overhead per message is typically 1 byte (message code) +  1-2 bytes (subscriber id) + 1-3 bytes (payload length) = 3-6 bytes total.
+When the message type is very small (e.g. an int), the overhead can be 100% or more.

 To reduce the overhead, the publisher can optionally declare that all stream elements will have a fixed size by setting the `subscribed.elementSize` field to a value greater than zero: